-1 Earnings are the straight-time hourly wages or salaries paid to employees.
+Earnings are the straight-time hourly wages or salaries paid to employees.
 They include incentive pay, cost-of-living adjustments, and hazard pay.
 Excluded are premium pay for overtime, vacations, holidays, nonproduction bonuses, and tips.
-The mean is computed by totaling the pay of all workers and dividing by the number of workers, weighted by hours.
-See appendix A for more information.
-2 Employees are classified as working either a full-time or a part-time schedule based on the definition used by each establishment.
-Therefore, a worker with a 35-hour-per-week schedule might be considered a full-time employee in one establishment, but classified as part-time in another firm, where a 40-hour week is the minimum full-time schedule.
-3 Each occupation for which data are collected in an establishment is evaluated based on four factors, including knowledge, job controls and complexity, contacts, and physical environment.
-The knowledge factor is tailored to 24 families of closely related jobs.
-Points are assigned based on the to 24 families of closely related jobs.
-Points are assigned based on the occupation's rank within each factor.
+The mean is computed by totaling the pay of all workers and dividing by the occupation's rank within each factor.
+The points are summed to determine the occupation's rank within each factor.
 The points are summed to determine the overall level of the occupation.
 See appendix A for more information.